vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/2_energy_and_fossil_fuels/9_Climate_Change.md

 20
 30
 but
 If some portion of the infrared radiation does not escape to space is absorbed by the atmosphere, the planet does not cool as effectively, adding some offset to Eq.
 9.2-in Earth's case 33°C. It is like the earth is wearing a blanket that raises its temperature by 33°C. Figure 9.9 illustrates the mechanism.
 Water vapor is responsible for ~20°C of this 33°C, and CO2 is responsible for another ~8°C, leaving ~5°C for ozone, methane, and other minor contributors (Table 9.4).
 Incidentally, methane (CH4) is about 80 times more potent than the same amount of CO2 as a greenhouse gas, but is at a far lower concentration than CO2, and also shorter-lived in the atmosphere before being chemically destroyed.[^23] We focus on CO2 because this is what human activity is changing rapidly by burning fossil fuels.
-The vast ocean-air interface means water concentration is impossible to control, and simply responds to temperature due to the fact that warmer air holds more moisture- becoming an important feedback agent.
+The vast ocean-air interface means water concentration is impossible to control, and simply responds to temperature due to the fact that warmer air holds more moisturebecoming an important feedback agent.
 Water is not the driver of climate

-Figure 9.8: Another view of just the water and carbon dioxide absorption spectra, bet- ter showing the overlapping role of each in the 10 um window.
+Figure 9.8: Another view of just the water and carbon dioxide absorption spectra, better showing the overlapping role of each in the 10 um window.
 From Robert Rohde (NASA).
 Table 9.4: Greenhouse contributions [^56].
 Molecule
 H2O